mattbarrett98/black-jack-black-belt/README.md

 # Reinforcement learning
 The state at any time is defined by 4 values: the current sum of the gamblers hand ∈ {4,5,...,21}, whether or not the gambler has an ace still worth 11 (1 if they do, 0 if not), the value of the dealer's face up card ∈ {2,3,...,11} and the current card count ∈ {-20,-19,...,20}.
-The possible actions of the gambler are just stick or twist (0 means stick, 1 means twist).
+The possible actions of the gambler are just stick or twist.

 The first approach we use is a simple Monte Carlo approach.
 We simulate a game and apply the received reward to every state-action pair observed in the game.
 We define the received reward to be +1 if the gambler wins, 0 for a draw and -1 for a loss.
+After simulating a large number of games we calculate the mean reward for each state-action pair, and for each state we pick the optimal action to be the one with the highest mean reward.
+The policy of the gambler in these simulations is purely random, sticking or twisting with probability 0.5 no matter the state.
+We use multithreading to allow us to parallelise the simulations and take advantage of each of the 8 cores on our cpu.

+We play 125 million games in each of our 8 threads, for a total of 1 billion games (taking 18 minutes).
+Using the optimal policy found from this we play a further 1 million games in order to evaluate the policy.
+We find that under this policy, the gambler wins 42.78% of the games.